 - Clicking jaw joint

 Not sure if what you’re experiencing is due to TMJ disorder?
 If you recognize any of these symptoms in yourself, we recommend seeing one of our TMJ dentists.
 They will be able to examine your teeth and take dental x-rays to see if there are any problems with your jaw joint.

 Most patients are able to continue living productive lives by properly managing TMJ symptoms.
 However, if you have severe symptoms that interfere with your quality of life or notice a worsening of symptoms, you may need surgical intervention.

 In that case, you would need to consult with your primary care physician to determine if TMJ surgery is the best treatment option to alleviate your symptoms.
 Surgery is a last-resort option after other pain management tactics have failed.

 One of our dentists will be able to recommend a TMJ treatment plan that works for your unique circumstances.
 For example, if nighttime teeth grinding is the root cause of your TMJ disorder, you may be given a night guard for TMJ.
 A TMJ night guard forms a protective layer between your upper and lower teeth while you sleep, preventing bruxism.

-If you cracked or chipped a tooth from bruxism, check out our blog post on what is a dental emergency.
+If you’ve cracked or chipped a tooth from bruxism, check out our blog post on what a dental emergency is.
 Also, remember that it’s never too late to restore the appearance of your smile (even after years of grinding teeth).
 Check out our blog post on the 6 ways cosmetic dentistry can improve your smile.